Adaptive Backtracking Line Search: Examples, theorems and proofs

-To find the critical step size values for which this inequality is satisfied, we simply solve a second-order equation, which gives the positive value of \(\alpha_{k}^{\ast}=0.75\) with corresponding iterate \(x_{k}+\alpha_{k}^{\ast}d_{k} = 0.5\).
-Thus, if the initial tentative step size is \(\alpha_{k}=1\), which produces the tentative iterate is \(1\), then the Armijo condition is not satisfied and the step size must be adjusted.
-If \(\rho = 0.75\), then the adjusted step size \(0.75\) produces the tentative iterate \(0.5\) and the Armijo condition is satisfied, therefore the step size requires no further adjustments.
-On the other hand, if \(\rho=0.8\), then the adjusted step size \(0.8\) produces the tentative iterate \(0.6\) and the Armijo condition is not satisfied.
-Adjusting the step size once more produces a step size of \(0.64<\alpha_{k}^{\ast}\) and an corresponding iterate \(x_{k}+\alpha_{k}d_{k}=-1 + 0.64\cdot 2 = 0.28\), satisfying the Armijo condition.
-Therefore, increasing \(\rho=0.75\) to \(\rho=0.8\) decreases the step size that backtracking returns. \end{example}
+To find the critical step-size values for which this inequality is satisfied, we simply solve a second-order equation, which gives the positive value of \(\alpha_{k}^{\ast}=0.75\) with corresponding iterate \(x_{k}+\alpha_{k}^{\ast}d_{k} = 0.5\).
+Thus, if the initial tentative step-size is \(\alpha_{k}=1\), which produces the tentative iterate is \(1\), then the Armijo condition is not satisfied and the step-size must be adjusted.
+If \(\rho = 0.75\), then the adjusted step-size \(0.75\) produces the tentative iterate \(0.5\) and the Armijo condition is satisfied, therefore the step-size requires no further adjustments.
+On the other hand, if \(\rho=0.8\), then the adjusted step-size \(0.8\) produces the tentative iterate \(0.6\) and the Armijo condition is not satisfied.
+Adjusting the step-size once more produces a step-size of \(0.64<\alpha_{k}^{\ast}\) and an corresponding iterate \(x_{k}+\alpha_{k}d_{k}=-1 + 0.64\cdot 2 = 0.28\), satisfying the Armijo condition.
+Therefore, increasing \(\rho=0.75\) to \(\rho=0.8\) decreases the step-size that backtracking returns. \end{example}